The latest 4×4 is designed to up the ante in both size and performance.

 Riding atop an all-new vehicle architecture, the new Grand Cherokee L is significantly larger than the outgoing model with a 6.9-inch longer wheelbase and 36mm wider track.
-Featuring a fully-independent multi-link suspension, with optional air-ride, it comes with a choice of either 290 hp 3.6-litre Pentastar V6 or 357 hp 5.7-liter HEMI V8 engines teamed with an eight-speed TorqueFlite automatic transmission.
+Featuring a fully independent multi-link suspension, with an optional air-ride, it comes with a choice of either 290 hp 3.6-litre Pentastar V6 or 357 hp 5.7-litre HEMI V8 engines teamed with an eight-speed TorqueFlite automatic transmission.
 A plug-in hybrid powertrain option is expected to be announced later this year.

 Four trim levels

 The new Grand Cherokee L comes in four different trim levels (Laredo, Limited, Overland and Summit), with a choice of three 4×4 systems (Quadra-Trac I and II, plus Quadradrive), and an enhanced version of Jeep’s Selec-Terrain traction management system with five different modes (Auto, Sport, Rock, Snow, and Mud/Sand).